 - Forcing Your Solution.
 When helping another dev, present your ideas as alternatives.
 Be persuasive about why you recommend that your pair change their approach.

 - Rushing Troubleshooting.
-One of the most valuable skills a junior dev is developing is the ability to understand why things aren’t working the way they expect, and this takes time.
+One of the most valuable skills a junior dev is developing the ability to understand why things aren’t working the way they expect, and this takes time.
 If you see the problem right away, nudge your partner by talking about what you noticed that helped you see the problem, rather than jumping to the solution right away.

 A note about imposter syndrome: If you know anything about anything, there is definitely a person that knows less than you about something, and that person can absolutely benefit from your help regardless of the ‘Junior’ or ‘Senior’ next to your title.
 All of the progress I have made as a developer has come from learning directly from all of colleagues and teams that I have worked with as a consultant.